 If you want to get the full details on this program change, please visit https://www.scouting.org/familyscouting/.
 There is a TON of misinformation out there, be sure you know the facts.
 Cub Scouting has always been a family activity – now its official.
 Starting in Fall of 2018, we will be accepting girls into their own den.
 Pack 404 will have boy dens and girl dens.
 There will be times where the boys and girls will do shared activities.

 An open letter from our Cubmaster – Charles Love

-In my years of experience with Cub Scouts and Boy Scouts, I have yet to meet a man who regrets his Scouting experience.
-However, I have met many men who have expressed a deep regret because they either never joined Scouting or left the program early.
-If the Pack you have joined doesn’t match the needs of your child, please don’t give up on the Scouting program – it works!
+In my years of experience with Cub Scouts and Boy Scouts, I have yet to meet a person who regrets their scouting experience.
+However, I have met many who have expressed a deep regret because they either never joined Scouting or left the program early.
+If the pack you have joined doesn’t match the needs of your child, please don’t give up on the Scouting program – it works!
 You can easily find a new Pack at http://joincubscouts.com.
 Being a Cubmaster has taught me a lot over the years.
 I have not always been a Cubmaster, at times, I have had to be Janitor, Coach, Leader, Den Leader, Therapist, Boo-boo Doctor, and many more official and unofficial positions.
-As I reflect over my scouting years, I can see where we have had a real impact on the boys.
+As I reflect over my scouting years, I can see where we have had a real impact on our youth.